gve-sw/gve_devnet_ndfc_upgrade_scheduler/README.md

 - Cisco Nexus Dashboard Fabric Controller (NDFC)
 - Cisco NX-OS Switching

-> Note: Requires minimum NDFC version 12.1.3b & may not be compatible with future releases
+> Note: This sample code is only compatible with NDFC versions 12.1.2e and 12.1.3b

 ## Installation/Configuration